emmeowzing/dynamic-continuation-orb/README.md

 from here, move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.

-> **Aside:** Not all module configs must be valid.
-Because the additional configs are called in separate workflow(s), only the final, merged image need be valid if checked via `circleci config validate /path/to/generated/config.yml`.
-This said, it's probably best if you have a valid config in each module, for ease of development.

 #### When will the orb run my workflows?

 The orb will run a workflow (we'll call it `<module>`) if any of the following conditions are met.